 Pricked: Sleeping Beauty Got Woke

-by Tim Benzie and Paul Joseph
+by Tim Benzie, Paul Joseph

 dir Tim McArthur

-musical director Aaron Clingham
+music Aaron Clingham

 with Grant Cartwright, Joseph Pollard, Lucy Penrose, Chantelle St Clair, Charlie Wood